Published 16 Jul 2023

 - Keep track of audit scores across products, processes, and sites.

-- Generate CEO-ready quality audit reports and let iAuditor send them to your key recipients
+- Generate CEO-ready quality audit reports in PDF, Web, Excel, and other formats, and let SafetyCulture send them to your key recipients.

-- Worry less about missing paperwork as all audits and reports are stored in iAuditor cloud
+- Worry less about missing paperwork as all audits and reports are stored in the SafetyCulture cloud.

 Ultimate List of Manufacturing Audit Checklists